Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/domino-dynasty/rules/_index.md

 {{% rules-block heading="Draw" %}}

+{{% rules-double-view src="gameplay_draw.webp" alt="Example the DRAW step of a round: present dominoes and personal mission." split="leftheavy" %}}

 Draw 2 times as many dominoes as there are players (from the deck).
-Place them faceup in a row on the table.
-This is the **Domino Market** (for this round).
+Place them faceup in a row on the table: the **Domino Market**.

 Each player also receives a new **Mission Domino**.

-Some Missions have the **secret eye** (@TODO: INLINE ICON.)
+Some Missions have the **secret eye**.
 This means the Mission must be kept _secret_.
-You may discuss and strategize together, but not outright communicate this exact Mission.
+You may discuss and strategize together, but not communicate this Mission.

-@TODO: IMAGE EXAMPLE
+{{% /rules-double-view %}}

 {{% /rules-block %}}